aryank2804/ar28.github.io/_pages/about.md

 I currently work with researchers at NTNU, NUS, the University of Edinburgh, and Manifold Research Group.
 At NTNU my work involves constrained face generation with diffusion models and VLM-based methods for security and presentation-attack detection.
 At NUS, I work on 3D visual grounding and training-free interpretability techniques.
 At the University of Edinburgh, I focus on neurosymbolic AI, LLM alignment, and controllability through interpretability tools.
 And with Manifold, I contribute to the MultiNet project, benchmarking and analyzing large VLMs and VLA models.

-If any of this overlaps with your interests, or you’d like to discuss ideas, feel free to reach out!
+If anything here catches your eye, or you just feel like chatting, feel free to reach out! 🙂